 The Mardi Gras Indians named themselves after native Indians to pay them respect for their assistance in escaping the tyranny of slavery.
 It was often local Indians who accepted slaves into their society when they made a break for freedom.
 They have never forgotten this support.

 Long ago, Mardi Gras was a violent day for many Mardi Gras Indians.
 It was a day often used to settle scores.
 The police were often unable to intervene due to the general confusion surrounding Mardi Gras events in the city, when the streets were crowded and everyone was masked.
-This kept many families away from the "parade," and created much worry and concern for a mothers whose children wanted to join the Indians.
+This kept many families away from the "parade," and created much worry and concern for a mother whose children wanted to join the Indians.

 "'I'm gonna mask that morning if it costs me my life!'
 That morning you pray and ask God to watch over you, cause everybody is bucking for number one." - Larry Bannock